-236. At ı e xcise e warehou ise tra nsit operat ion is c omplete ed when th e transit goods are delivered at the delivery point indicated in the excise warehous e transit clearance declaratio n.
+236. An excise warehouse transit operation is completed when the transit goods are delivered at the delivery point indicated in the excise warehouse transit clearance declaration.

-Completion procedures ------------ ------------
+Completion procedures

-- 237. (1) Upon completion of an excise warehouse transit operation, the carrier who has carried out the excise warehouse transit operation or the person clearing the goods for transit must- - (a) submit to the customs authority proof that the excise warehouse transit operation has been completed, if the customs authority requests such proof 10 from the carrier or person clearing the goods; and - (b) comply with such other requirements as may be prescribed by rule for such carrier or person. - (2) Proof requested in terms of subsection (1) must be- - (a) in the form and format and contain the information as may be prescribed by 15 rule: - (b) submitted within such period as may be prescribed by rule; and - (c) be submitted electronically in accordance with section 913, but may in the case of a person clearing the goods for transit be submitted in paper format. - (3) A carrier is relieved of compliance with subsection (1) if the person clearing the 20 goods for excise warehouse transit complies with that subsection.
+237. (1) Upon completion of an excise warehouse transit operation, the carrier who has carried out the excise warehouse transit operation or the person clearing the goods for transit must-

+- (a) submit to the customs authority proof that the excise warehouse transit operation has been completed, if the customs authority requests such proof 35 from the carrier or person clearing the goods; and - (b) comply with such other requirements as may be prescribed by rule for such carrier or person.

+(2) Proof requested in terms of subsection (1) must be-

+- (a) in the form and format and contain the information as may be prescribed by 40 rule; - (b) submitted within such period as may be prescribed by rule; and - (c) be submitted electronically in accordance with section 913, but may in the case of a person clearing the goods for transit be submitted in paper format.

+(3) A carrier is relieved of compliance with subsection (1) if the person clearing the 45 goods for excise warehouse transit complies with that subsection.